KenshiDRK/Addons/targetinfo/readme.md

 # TargetInfo #

-This addon shows some memory information of your current target, provided the target is an NPC.
+Modified version of this addon that shows some memory information of your current target, provided the target is an NPC.
 This information is otherwise not available in the game.

 Per settings file adjustable settings: